johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

-# Creating a Gallery Page
+# Intro To Bodiless Concepts: Creating a Gallery Page

 In this step-by-step tutorial you will gain experience with BodilessJS concepts while building a simple gallery page on an editable BodilessJS site.